AndrewDeCHamplain/Bomberman/README.md

 Project for SYSC 3303

+Playing:
  Run Files: Client.java and Server.java
  For Ease of Use: Use Eclipse
  For Player Case: - Run Server.java first,
  - Then Run Client.java for as many players as you want (1-4)